goramartin/master-thesis/docs/solutions/experiments/02-modeling-user-study.md

     -  A country -> country
     -  Coordinate location
   - Description:
     - Model a data structure for representing tourist attractions on Google Maps.
-The data structure should contain information about the official website, opening times, and attraction entry fees.
-Additionally, there is the need to include an organization that operates the place and a person that owns it.
+The data structure should contain information about the official website, opening times, and entry fees.
+Additionally, there is the need to include an organization that operates the place with an email address and a telephone number.
 Each attraction has a limit of tourists available to entry, a language available at the site, and information about accessibility for disabled people.
-The tourist attraction has a complete address with a country and its coordinated location on the map.
-Lastly, we need the owner's and operator's email addresses and telephone numbers.
+Lastly, the tourist attraction has a complete address, including country, and it's coordinates on the map.
   - Link:
     - http://www.wikidata.org/entity/Q570116